scuhsoine/fictional-engine/x_team_rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+* We will post and pin important progress and add a commit to any repositories for the project
+* Any followup discussion can be done through voice or text

-## How will will communicate difficulties with a task assigned to us
+## How will we communicate difficulties with a task assigned to us
+* Through voice on Discord (politely) or through E-mail if the problem is personal

 ## How we will back up each other to ensure that deadlines are not missed
+* We will communicate the deadlines and give stern but friendly reminders to team members that are not contributing enough